Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Introduction

-where $\rho(\ad A_f)$ is the topological $\rho$-invariant of $\ad A_f$ defined in \cref{rhodef}. \end{theorem} As explained in \cite[p.10]{And13}, the choice of a lift of $\varphi$ to fractional powers of $\LL$ corresponds to the central extension of the mapping class group induced by the Atiyah $2$-framing of \cite{Ati90}, which can be used to get the corresponding correction in \cite[(2.23)]{Wit89}.
-Another approach followed by Charles in \cite[\S\,7]{Cha16} is to consider the metaplectic correction, replacing $L^p$ by $L^p\otimes K_\MM^{1/2}$ for all $p\in\N^*$, with a metaplectic version of Hitchin connection which we consider in \cref{metahitchin}.
-In \cref{hitchintoepmeta}, we show that this metaplectic Hitchin connection is a Toeplitz connection, so that we recover \cite[Th.1.2]{Cha16} as a consequence of the general version of \cref{indeqintro}.
-However, the approach of \cite{Cha16} does not imply \cref{WRTintro} nor \cref{WRTintro2}, even in the case $\dim\MM_f=0$, which is the only one handled in \cite[Th.1.2]{Cha16}.
+where $\rho(\ad A_f)$ is the topological $\rho$-invariant of $\ad A_f$ defined in \cref{rhodef}. \end{theorem} As explained for instance in \cite[p.10]{And13}, the choice of a lift of $\varphi$ to fractional powers of $\det(\dbar_\Sigma)$ corresponds to the canonical central extension of the mapping class group induced by the Atiyah $2$-framing of \cite{Ati90}, which can be used to get the corresponding correction in \cite[(2.23)]{Wit89}.
+The map associating an element of this extension to the endomorphism $\varphi^*_p\Tau_p\in\End(\til\HH_p)$ is called a \emph{quantum representation of the mapping class group}.
+Another approach followed by Charles in \cite[\S\,7]{Cha16} is to consider the metaplectic correction, replacing $L^p$ by $L^p\otimes K_\MM^{1/2}$ for all $p\in\N^*$.
+However, the corresponding trace does not coincide with the Witten-Reshetikhin-Turaev invariant, and this approach does not imply \cref{WRTintro} nor \cref{WRTintro2}, even in the case $\dim\MM_f=0$, which is the only one handled in \cite[Th.1.2]{Cha16}.
+By \cref{hitchintoepmeta}, we recover \cite[Th.1.2]{Cha16} as a consequence of the general version of \cref{indeqintro}.

-Assume that $f$ preserves $\sigma\in T_\Sigma$, in which case we can work over a single fibre and we do not need to consider parallel transport in the Verlinde bundle with respect to the canonical connection.
-In that case, Andersen establishes the asymptotic expansion of the Witten-Reshetikhin-Turaev invariant of the mapping torus $\Sigma_f$ in \cite[Th.1.1]{And13}, and Andersen and Himpel compute the first coefficient in \cite[Th.1.6]{AH12} using \cref{eqRRH}.
-Recently, Andersen and Petersen announced in \cite[Th.1.2]{AP18} the asymptotic expansion of the Witten-Reshetikhin-Turaev invariant of a general mapping torus, but do not compute the first coefficient.
-We recover all these results as consequences of the results of \cref{locsec} and \cref{Appli}.
+The Verlinde bundle with its canonical connection is defined for much more general moduli spaces, the one considered above being the standard smooth model.
+The above approach applies as soon as the moduli space has a natural smooth structure, and \cref{Approxintro,indeqintro} should extend to the case of orbifolds, so that one could get the expansion \cref{WAC} for much more general quantum representations of the mapping class group.
+In the case when $f\in\Diff^+(\Sigma,D)$ preserves $\sigma\in\cT_\Sigma$, so that $\varphi:\MM\fl\MM$ preserves $J_\sigma\in\End(T\MM)$, Andersen applies in \cite[Th.1.1]{And13} a singular version of the equivariant Riemann-Roch-Hirzebruch formula \cref{RRH} to establish the asymptotic expansion for general singular moduli spaces, and Andersen and Himpel identify the first coefficient with \cref{WRTexp} in \cite[Th.1.6]{AH12}.
+In \cite[Th.1.2]{AP18}, Andersen and Petersen work in the case of Hitchin connections of \cref{hitsec}, but under a weaker assumption on the fixed point set, to get the asymptotic expansion \cref{WAC} for a larger class of mapping tori.
+However, they do not compute the first coefficient.